joe-singh/joe-singh.github.io/index.md

 lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

 Outside of physics I maintain strong interests in geopolitics and history.
 I particularly like to focus on the geopolitics of the Indian Ocean region between the
-[Straits of Hormuz and Malacca](./blog.md) (near both of which I have lived -- in Dubai and Singapore) which has recently returned to its traditional historical importance.
-I am also interested in modern Europe following German unification and areas such as Central Asia influenced by the interesection of Turkic, Persian, and Indian historical traditions.
+Straits of Hormuz and Malacca (near both of which I have lived -- in Dubai and Singapore) which has recently returned to its traditional importance.
+My historical interests are modern Europe, especially Germany post 1871, and those areas of Central/Southern Asia under significant Turko-Persian influence.

 In terms of having a life, I like playing basketball, and learning languages.
 I speak English Hindi, French, Persian, and Turkish.
 I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu).